xvitaly/ecasbot/packaging/assets/manpage.md

 EC AntiSpam bot for the Telegram messenger will automatically detect and block multimedia messages, links from the newly joined users, some common spam bots and users who added them to super-groups.

+# COMPATIBILITY

+The Hide Members feature must be disabled in order to work properly!

 # BOT ACTIONS

 EC AntiSpam bot can be controlled via Telegram messages.